rnjohnson18/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app were with learning to work Android Studio: such as using its code snippets, having to adjust JVM/Gradle/SDK things after an update, and circumventing a bug when adding my GitHub account to it.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2021 Ryan Johnson

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.